Product Name:

 Antibody Immunogen Sequence: RKI(pY)SGD(bA)C

-Antibody Immunogen Description: Corresponds to amino acid residues R678 to D684; In the protein kinase catalytic domain activation T loop region between subdomains VII and VIII.
+Antibody Immunogen Description: Corresponds to amino acid residues R678 to D684; in the protein kinase catalytic domain activation T loop region between subdomains VII and VIII.
+Y681 phosphorylation is predicted to be stimulatory for phosphotransferase activity.
+This is the major site of in vivo phosphorylation of Tyro3 based on ≥450 mass spectrometry reports in PhosphoSite Plus.

 Antibody Concentration: 1 mg/ml